 If this is the year you plan to become debt-free, you can begin by reading about these useful and effective methods to eliminate credit card debt and better manage your finances going forward.

-1. Make more than minimum payments
+Make more than minimum payments

-If you are only dealing with a couple thousand in debt, your New Year’s resolution should be to handle it on your own by making more than minimum payments.
-When you’re only making minimum payments, you’re mostly paying off interest rather than what you actually owe, which means you’ll end up paying much more in the long run.
+If you are only dealing with a couple thousand in debt, you should be able to handle it on your own by making more than just the minimum payments.
+When you’re only making minimum payments, you’re mostly paying off interest rather than what you actually owe (your principal debt), which means you’ll end up paying much more in the long run.
 Putting extra cash toward your accounts at the end of the month can help you get out of debt a lot faster.

-If you’re dealing with one or two accounts with high interest rates, the Avalanche method might work for you.
+If you’re dealing with one or two accounts with high interest rates, the avalanche method might work for you.
 With this method, you target the account with the highest interest rate first while making the same minimum payments on your other accounts.
 After paying off the highest interest account, simply move on to the account with the next highest rate.
 Using this method, you could save more on interest and get out of debt faster.

-If you have multiple credit card accounts with similar interest rates, the Snowball method may be your best option.
+If you have multiple credit card accounts with similar interest rates, the snowball method may be your best option.
 With this method, you’ll focus on paying off the smallest individual accounts first, then work your way up.
 After eliminating the account with the lowest debt, move on to the next and repeat the process.
 This way, you’ll end up with fewer accounts to worry about.

 Consolidate your debt with a loan

 Rolling all of your debt into a consolidation loan could enable you to pay off your outstanding debt, save on interest, and simplify your payment schedule.
-You’ll still have debt, but it will be at a lower interest rate and with a specific end date, which could help you budget more effectively.
+You’ll still have debt, but it could be at a lower interest rate and with a specific end date, which could help you budget more effectively.
 However, in order to get a favorable rate, you need a good credit score.

 Enroll in a debt management program

 When you enroll in a debt management program, the credit counseling agency you work with will set you up with an account that you deposit money into each month.
 Then, the agency uses the money you save into this fund to pay your creditors on your behalf at a lower, pre-negotiated rate.
 To help you manage your money better, credit counselors could also work with you to develop a personal financial plan and budget based on your current situation.

 If you’re strapped with $10,000 or more in debt, debt settlement could help you get out of debt faster.
-With debt settlement, you or a company you hire negotiates with your creditors to accept a reduced payment on your debt and forgive the rest.
+With debt settlement, a company you hire negotiates with your creditors to accept a reduced payment on your debt and forgive the rest.
 This could end up saving you hundreds or even thousands on your debt.
-However, debt settlement often lowers your credit score, so if you’re intent on keeping your score high, this may not be the solution for you.
+However, debt settlement often lowers your credit score (at least temporarily), while you may receive calls from debt collection agencies or even threats of lawsuits from creditors.